-UPDATE 1-Oil tanker, frigate in accident off Norway, no sign of oil leak
+UPDATE 2-Norway crude export terminal shuts as oil tanker, frigate collide

 The Sola TS, an Aframax class vessel built in 2017, belongs to Tsakos Energy Navigation, according to the company’s website.

 The KNM Helge Ingstad had recently taken part in NATO’s Trident Juncture military exercise, which centred on defence of Norway.
-(Reporting by Terje Solsvik Editing by Darren Schuettler and Raissa Kasolowsky)
+(Editing by Darren Schuettler and Raissa Kasolowsky)